 • Large coverage

-Beginners often choose bamboo when stabilizing soil in large landscapes.
-Bamboo develops extensive root networks that hold soil tightly together.
-These roots create a natural barrier against erosion.
+Bamboo develops extensive root networks that firmly hold soil together.
+Its rapid growth and thick stems create a natural barrier against erosion.
+Falling leaves add organic matter, improving long-term soil health.

 • Deep roots